 I didn’t agree then, and I still don’t agree now, but it helped me to expand my tastes, so I came to appreciate sharks in tanks, dirty beds, and exploding shacks as art.
 I still fall under the camp that if everything is art, nothing is art, so I will draw the line at taped bananas, but just about.
 The thing is that I have found that those pushing the boundaries are always facing gatekeepers, and I dislike the idea of someone getting to decide what is and isn’t art.

 Which brings us to artificial generated images and the current debate.
 When I first saw the first images generated using DeepDream back in 2015, I really liked them, and while I had mixed feelings about the quality of some results, it never occurred to me to really ask the question of whether they were art, I just took them as they were.
 The thing is that even these early images tickled something in my brain, the same part that loves primitivism, religious art, and kitsch.
-And tas the systems improved, so did the outputs, and the more I liked them.
-Sure, the space is filled with soul-less, derivative, pedestrian stuff.
+And as the systems improved, so did the outputs, and the more I liked them.
+Sure, the space is filled with soulless, derivative, pedestrian stuff.
 But there are some nice things out there, at least for me.

 But is it art?
 I don’t know, and I don’t care.
 I think that it’s too early to make a decision, but I find that the debate reminds me of previous ones about new art forms and diverse artistic expressions.
 So I don’t know if all AI images are art, or none of them are, or just a few made by established artists.
 Ask me again in 20 years and I may have formed an opinion.
 However, I do have a stronger idea, and it is that whatever we think about them, there are artists that are using the technology, and those are the ones producing some interesting results, and those would probably fall under the category of more traditional art forms (see here), and it is being taken at least partially seriously by some.
 In an article in Wired, Raphaël Millière wrote that some of the creations being created are starting to produce curation challenges, a corollary of this is that at least some generative products are deserving of these efforts.